algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![](../img/search-set-relative-all.svg)

-Of course, this comparison is not fair, as the dynamic search tree is a more high-dimensional problem.
-We'd also need to implement the update operation, which will not be that efficient, and for which we'd need to sacrifice our fanout factor.
-But it still seems possible to implement a 10-20x faster `std::set` and a 3-5x faster `absl::btree_set`, depending on how you define "faster" — and this is one of the next things we'll try to do.
+Of course, this comparison is not fair, as implementing a dynamic search tree is a more high-dimensional problem.

+We'd also need to implement the update operation, which will not be that efficient, and for which we'd need to sacrifice the fanout factor.
+But it still seems possible to implement a 10-20x faster `std::set` and a 3-5x faster `absl::btree_set`, depending on how you define "faster" — and this is one of the things we'll attempt to do next.

 <!--